Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing: Conclusion

 \section{Conclusion}

-We present Deep Dynamics, the first PINN vehicle dynamics model designed for use in autonomous racing.
-The network is capable of learning coefficients for a dynamic single-track vehicle model that accurately predicts the vehicle's movement with little knowledge of the vehicle's physical properties.
+We present Deep Dynamics, the first PCNN vehicle dynamics model designed for use in autonomous racing.
+The network is capable of learning coefficients for a dynamic single-track vehicle model that accurately predicts the vehicle's movement with little knowledge of its physical properties.
 The Physics Guard layer ensures that these coefficients remain in their physically meaningful range to guarantee the network obeys the laws of physics and improves generalization to unseen data.
 Our proposed work outperforms its predecessor in both open and closed-loop performance in a vehicle dynamics simulator and data collected from a real-world, full-scale autonomous racecar.
-Future work includes further closed-loop testing, starting with a high-fidelity racing simulator such as Autoverse, leading to implementing Deep Dynamics on a full-scale autonomous Indy racecar to demonstrate real-time performance and feasibility.
-In addition, in this work, the single-track model coefficients in the simulator were held constant, but we are also interested in further investigating the performance of the Deep Dynamics Model when these coefficients vary with time.
+Future work includes further closed-loop testing, starting with a high-fidelity racing simulator, leading to deploying Deep Dynamics on a full-scale autonomous Indy racecar to demonstrate real-time performance and feasibility.
+In addition, in this work, the single-track model coefficients in the simulator were held constant, but we are also interested in investigating the performance of the DDM when these coefficients vary with time.